StanfordVL/arxivbot/README.md

 ## Interact with the bot

 Invite the bot user to a channel, then mention the bot at the beginning of your message, and include a arxiv link in your message.
-For example, say the username of your bot is `pair-bot`.
+For example, say the username of your bot is `arxivbot`.
 After typing

 ```
-@pair-bot, give me a summary of https://arxiv.org/abs/1710.01813
+@arxivbot, give me a summary of https://arxiv.org/abs/1710.01813
 ```

 , the bot (hopefully) will respond with